Question 2: How does IPL Work?

 - Avoid Botox and dermal fillers for 1 week prior to treatment and 2 weeks after treatment

-- Fitzgerald skin type four or below (darker skin has the risk of depigmentation).
+- Fitzgerald skin type five or above (darker skin has the risk of depigmentation).

 Question 9: What are the side-effects of IPL?